grinnell-cs/csc151-dh/_eboards/eboard05-1.md

 ### Racket notes / Debrief from last lab

 * Save early and often!  (insert obligatory joke)
-* Use Ctrl-I to reindent.
+* Use Ctrl-I to reindent (Cmd-I on Mac).
 Understanding indentation will help you find some problems, particularly with regard to number of parameters and parenthesization.
 * Remember that "How do you know your answer is right?"
 Many of you neglected to check whether `snowman-revisited` is the right height.
   (Or other procedures.)